KTH-DHSG/LTL_CANOPIES_Synchronization_master_thesis/ltl_automaton_planner/README.md

 - `hard_task` (string)

     Hard task to be carried out by the agent, is required.
 Should be written using syntax from [LTL2BA](http://www.lsv.fr/~gastin/ltl2ba/).
 It is advised to use a YAML file to define this parameter as some characters in LTL syntax might cause trouble with XML in launch files.
-More information on the syntax on the [wiki page](../../../wiki/LTL-Formula).
+More information on the syntax on the [documentation page](/documentation/LTL-Formula).

 - `soft_task` (string)

     Soft task to be carried out by the agent, is optional.
 Soft tasks are enforced or not by the planner depending on the beta value.
 Should be written using syntax from [LTL2BA](http://www.lsv.fr/~gastin/ltl2ba/).
 It is advised to use a YAML file to define this parameter as some characters in LTL syntax might cause trouble with XML in launch files.
-More information on the syntax on the [wiki page](../../../wiki/LTL-Formula).
+More information on the syntax on the [documentation page](/documentation/LTL-Formula).

 - `initial_beta` (double, default: 1000)